nsagark/volumesnapshot/README.md

 * [controller deployment](https://github.com/kubernetes-csi/external-snapshotter/blob/master/deploy/kubernetes/snapshot-controller/setup-snapshot-controller.yaml)
 * [VolumeSnapshotClass](https://gist.github.com/nsagark/be1c0a64bc7b2d44080dd9c6af4a53e6)

-This repo consists of the files needed for deploying the CRD's, CR, RBAC, volumesnapshotclass nd the controller deployment.
-To deploy these components, create a git app in Nirmata and point it to this git repo.
-The git app in Nirmata needs to be deployed in the kube-system namespace
+This repo consists of the files needed for deploying the CRD's, CR, RBAC, volumesnapshotclass and the controller deployment for volumesnapshots.
+To deploy these components, create a git app in Nirmata and point it to this repo.
+The git app in Nirmata needs to be deployed asn an add-on in the kube-system namespace